ivanitlearning/AWS-Associate-Courses/README.md

   - They are isolated to that one specific host.
   - Instances on that host can access them.
 - Highest storage performance in AWS.
-- Included in instance price, use it or lose it.
+- Included in instance price, use it or lose it since you already paid for it.
 - Can be attached ONLY at launch.
 Cannot be attached later.

 Each instance has a collection of volumes that are locked to that specific host.
-If the instance moves, the data doesn't.
+If the instance moves, the data is lost.

 Instances can move between hosts for many reasons: